 There are a number of methods of abrasive blasting, each providing a different outcome and requiring the use of varying blasting materials or “blasting media”.

 The type of blasting media used is dependent on the workpiece material and desired effect.
 Blasting media comes in a range of different densities, materials, hardness, particle sizes and shapes.
 These all need to be considered in order for the desired effect to be achieved.

-Abrasive blasting is typically done by using either a centrifugally powered wheel to propel the media at the surface of the workpiece.
-Alternatively you can use compressed air, which is the method typically used at ADS Laser Cutting.
-It can also be done by using a high pressure water jet with high velocity.
+Abrasive blasting is typically done by using a centrifugally powered wheel to propel the media at the surface of the workpiece.
+Alternatively, you can use compressed air, which is the method typically used for ADS Laser Cutting.
+It can also be done by using a high-pressure water jet with high velocity.

 Abrasive corrosion theoretically has been around since the Earth was formed.
-In the deserts sandstorms are a naturally occurring event, with these high-speed winds which carry sand and other particles being capable of altering the surface of an object.
+In the deserts, sandstorms are a naturally occurring event, with these high-speed winds carrying sand and other particles capable of altering the surface of an object.

 This ban was introduced due to the discovery of silica fractures upon impact, becoming respirable posing a high risk of Silicosis and other respiratory diseases to the operator.